 Ask to be a second shooter

 Testing the waters as a second shooter is a great way to get an idea of how the day will play out when you’re the one calling the shots.
 Doing this a few times should ensure you’re more familiar with the overall flow of things.
+You will learn things you didn’t know you didn’t know.

 Shoot a pretend wedding

 Better yet, bring along a few props so you can replicate the ring and detail shots.
 If you go above and beyond during this “fake wedding,” you might even be able to use these photos in your portfolio.
 It’s a win-win.
+If you do use stylized shots in your portfolio, keep it ethical and label the shots as such — don’t lie and pretend they were from a real wedding.

 Shoot in RAW